Q: What time of the year is

 the year to visit Niagara Falls ?

-usually the best time for viewing our Fall foliage.
-Due to the "micro
+best time for viewing our Fall foliage.
+Due to the "micro climate"

-climate" within the Niagara Gorge leaves tend to peak during the third
+within the Niagara Gorge leaves tend to peak during the

-or fourth week of October.
-Niagara Falls can be very spectacular even
+third or fourth week of October.
+Niagara Falls can be very

-during the Winter.
-Nowadays more and more people visit the Cataract City
+spectacular even during the Winter.
+Nowadays more and more people visit the

 A: We recommend you try and